Audit Committee Charter

-5. Discuss with the independent auditors the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and Exchange Commission, as may be modified or supplemented from time to time.
+5. Discuss with the independent auditors the matters required to be discussed by Auditing Standards No. 16 (Communications with Audit Committees) of the Public Company Accounting Oversight Board, as may be modified or supplemented from time to time.

 6. Make a recommendation to the Board of Directors regarding inclusion of the audited financial statements in the Company's Annual Report on Form 10-K filed each year.

 7. Review any recommendations of the independent auditors resulting from the audit and monitor management's response in an effort to ensure that appropriate actions are taken.